aengl/cocoon-demo/README.md

   ![](/resources/import.gif)

-- The graph can be created with simple direct manipulation technqiues, like drag & drop, right in the browser editor.
+- The graph can be created with simple direct manipulation techniques, like drag & drop, right in the browser editor.

   ![](/resources/drag&drop.gif)